 - Khao Yai National Park – Located 3 hours north of Bangkok, this park is an excellent place to hike, swim, and find wild elephants.
 It’s not very crowded so you’ll have the jungle to yourself.
-Stay at the Greenhouse Guesthouse for the best tour/accommodation deals in the area.
+Stay at the Greenleaf Guesthouse for the best tour/accommodation deals in the area.

 - Khao Sok National Park – Located down south, this is considered one of the best parks in the world and the best in Thailand.
 You’ll find caves, jungles, rivers, lakes, and tall limestone kyrsts here.
 It’s not a common stop but if you are in Thailand for awhile, you should make the effort to go.

 - Visit the Ancient Capitals - Between Chiang Mai and Bangkok are Thailand’s three ancient capitals: Sukhothai, Lopburi, and Ayutthaya.
 Visiting them on your way north makes for a unique way head from Bangkok to Chiang Mai.
 You’ll get to learn about ancient Thailand and see rural life at its best.
 My favorite capital is Ayutthaya.

 - Tropical Islands – Thailand has a million and one beautiful tropical islands.
 Some are overdeveloped, some only have a bungalow on them.
 You’ll find everything here.
 Some of the best islands here are: Ko Samet, Ko Taruato, Ko Lanta, Ko Chang, Ko Tao, Ko Jum, the Similian Islands, and Ko Samui.